Sue9104/web-manual/interface/reviewer-review-management.md

 All the projects, which user work as a reviewer, are displayed by project name, priority, deadline, and item counts to approval.
 Double click the project row will jump to these items.

-Since the review is not assigned, all reviewers share same workspace.
+Since the review is not assigned, all reviewers share same progress.

 ![](/assets/review_management.overview.png)